“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 We use a wide variety of learning, teaching and assessment methods.
-These aim to help you develop the skills, knowledge and competencies you need to achieve the learning outcomes of this course, and more importantly, to be successful in your future career.
+These support you in developing the skills, knowledge, and competencies you need to achieve this course's learning outcomes and, more importantly, to be successful in your future career.

-In addition, we offer sessions with expert guest speakers, masterclasses with key practitioners from the strength and conditioning community, and opportunities for applied work experience.
+In addition, we offer sessions with expert guest speakers from the strength and conditioning community and opportunities for applied work experience.
 These seek to enhance employability and bridge the gap between theory and professional practice.

-We also use a broad range of assessment methods, including written or practical examinations, essays, case studies, practical coaching observations, oral or poster presentations, laboratory or project reports, and others.
-Some assessments will contribute to your final module marks and allow you to demonstrate that you’ve met the learning outcomes, while others are designed to help you identify areas that need extra attention on your part, or where you need extra support from your tutors.
+We also use a broad range of assessment methods, including written or practical examinations, essays, case studies, practical coaching observations, oral or poster presentations, and laboratory or project reports.
+Some assessments will contribute to your final module marks and allow you to demonstrate that you've met the learning outcomes.
+In contrast, others are designed to help you identify areas that need extra attention on your part or where you need additional support from your tutors.